Shuaichen-He/land/README.md

 ## Example

-An example can be found in [<https://github.com/esmwg/land-val-suite>].
+An example can be found in [<https://github.com/riems/land-val-suite>].

 The example helps you run your first NoahMP simulation.
-Use the example as a template of your own simulations.
+Use the example as a template for your own simulations.

 ## Porting